 - communication skills in speaking, listening, and presenting effective arguments in a variety of different contexts.

 Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford courses.
 In 2017, attendees came from 135 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
-For the Oxford Summer English programme, over 120 students from 29 nations attended.
+For the Oxford Summer English programme, 100 students from 28 nations attended.

 Timetable for students aged 13 to 15